JonathanZWhite/less-in-practice/README.md

 ```

 ####Fonts
-Assign font-sizes semantic meaning.
-That way, you'll be able to decide what font-size to use much easier.
+Assigning font-sizes semantic meaning is a good way to help you decide what font classes to use and where based on their purpose in your design.
 ```
 // Font Sizes (private)
 // --------------------------------------------------

 @display-size: 60px;
 @headline-size: 36px;
 @title-size: 24px;